what is a layoff

 4. Hiring Freeze

 Most companies that are considering a layoff in their firm also consider a hiring freeze.
 This can also be used as an alternative to a layoff.
-The process of hiring new employees is not only very costly but also adds on to the burden of affording their expenses as well as costs of effectively training them on the job.
+The process of hiring new employees is not only very costly but also adds to the burden of affording their expenses as well as the costs of effectively training them on the job.
 As a result, temporarily freezing new hiring can help the company to cut down substantially on employee expenses and prevent current employees from being laid off.

 5. Virtual workspace